mattrussi/gitlab-com-runbooks/docs/registry/webhook-notifications.md

 [this issue](https://gitlab.com/gitlab-org/container-registry/-/issues/1210).

 NOTE:
-There is pending work to fix the the issue above by replacing the `threshold` setting with `maxretries` (see https://gitlab.com/gitlab-org/container-registry/-/issues/1311).
+There is pending work to fix the the issue above by replacing the `threshold` setting with `maxretries` as part of [this issue](https://gitlab.com/gitlab-org/container-registry/-/issues/1311).

 ## Causes